Murphydbuffalo/hyp2/README.markdown

 Django provides `manage.py` script inside `web` that can be used to do things like start the development server, run tests, open up REPLs, create and run migrations, create superusers, etc. Check out the [full list of commands here](https://docs.djangoproject.com/en/3.1/ref/django-admin/#available-commands).

+Most of the time you can just use the relevant script in `web/helper_scripts`, which will call these commands with some added conveniences.
+However, feel free to experiment with running the django commands yourself, eg:
 1. Run `python manage.py migrate` to run database migrations.
 2. Run `python manage.py runserver` to start your development server.
 3. Run `python manage.py test hyp/tests --settings web.settings.testing` to run the test suite.